 Home

-Alain Bertaud ( 阿·柏图 ) is an urbanist and, since 2012, a senior research scholar at the NYU Marron Institute of Urban Management.
+Alain Bertaud ( 阿·柏图 ) is an urbanist, a Distinguished Visiting Fellow at the Mercatus Center at GMU, and a senior research scholar at the NYU Marron Institute of Urban Management.
 He just completed writing a book about urban planning that is titled “Order Without Design: How Markets Shape Cities“.
 This book has been published by MIT Press in November 2018.
 Bertaud previously held the position of principal urban planner at the World Bank.
 After retiring from the Bank in 1999, he worked as an independent consultant.
 Prior to joining the World Bank, he worked as a resident urban planner in a number of cities around the world: Bangkok, San Salvador (El Salvador), Port Au Prince (Haiti), Sana’a (Yemen), New York, Paris, Tlemcen (Algeria), and Chandigarh (India).

 Bertaud’s research, conducted in collaboration with his wife Marie-Agnès, aims to bridge the gap between operational urban planning and urban economics.
 Their work focuses primarily on the interaction between urban forms, real estate markets, and regulations.